 See Student Affairs COVID-19 Information and Updates for answers to your questions about the impacts of COVID-19 on Housing and Residence Life.

 Apply to live in residence after receiving an Offer of Admission.
-The Residence Application and the $50 Application Fee are due by June 1, 2020.
+The Residence Application is due by June 8, 2021.